Equations

 - Lean.Parser.Tactic.Conv.convLeft = Lean.ParserDescr.node `Lean.Parser.Tactic.Conv.convLeft 1024 (Lean.ParserDescr.nonReservedSymbol "left" false)

-traverses into the right argument.
-Synonym for rhs
+right traverses into the right argument.
+Synonym for rhs.

 Equations